emmaajoku/usage-tracker-service/README.md

 # Usagetracker Service API

-## Description
-This application is responsible for managing usage-tracker data in konga.
-This service is called when rating products and merchants.

 ## Running the application
 This application depends on a couple of services to run fully.
 The command below would build and start all dependent containers and take you into the bash temrinal of the main (`usage-tracker`) container: